ChanceYoung/ChanceYoung.github.io/projects/objectiveoptional.md

 ## The Long, Winding Road

 I spent a chunk of time experimenting with mechanics until I landed on a fun little **"weighted object"** system and a **slippery surface** mechanic.
-I used a layered `TileMap` node structure to toggle surfaces between normal and slippery, allowing for dynamic movement challenges.
+I used a collection of `TileMapLayer` nodes to toggle surfaces between normal and slippery, allowing for dynamic movement challenges as well as.

 Additionally, I set up:
 - Door connection points for navigation